|

 24th April 2007 the German Federal Labour Court (BAG) in Erfurt

-clarified: Collective agreements negociated by unions on plant
+clarified: Collective agreements negociated by unions on plant level

-decision was dealing with the issue whether the peace clause as
+of the decision was dealing with the issue whether the peace clause as

 laid down in the Works Constitution Act (a German feature to be